kiryteo/kiryteo.github.io/_posts/2018-3-18-SoK-report.md

 tags: ['KDE','Season of KDE','Kdenlive']
 ---

-Season of KDE is an open source application development programme hosted by KDE.
+Season of KDE is an open source application development program hosted by KDE.

 I worked for the past two months on one of the most popular open source